 Finding the perfect balance between too little and too much inventory is a constant process of assessment and adjustment.
-Here are some tips for smarter eFulfillment inventory management.
+Here are some tips to improve inventory management in your eCommerce business.

 When Emily reorders inventory, it takes her Ohio manufacturer six weeks to craft the statues and ship them to her fulfillment warehouse.
 If she runs out of her happy gnome statue, impatient gardeners will click over to her least favorite competitor, Gnarly Gnomes.
 She doesn’t want that to happen.

-To keep from running out of stock, Emily looks ahead.
+To keep from running out of product, Emily looks ahead.
 To do that, she needs to understand her business patterns.

 The first year Emily was in business, she made her best guesses about what would sell and when.
 She ended up with some items sitting around (the cement flamingos went over like, well, a cement flamingo) and ran out of others (her ravens practically flew off the shelves).

 While Emily couldn’t predict the future of her new business, she didn’t go into it completely blind.
-She read articles on eCommerce shopping patterns.
-She pored through manufacturing statistics and other resources on the Small Business Administration website.
+She read articles on eCommerce buying habits and seasonal shopping for garden items.
+In her spare time, Emily pored through manufacturing statistics and other resources on the Small Business Administration website.
 She explored her competitors’ websites and used tools like Google Trends to see what designs were popular in the marketplace.

-Emily did one very smart thing from day one: she kept meticulous records of her sales.
-As the years went on, she was able to create charts that showed her patterns that repeated from year to year.
+Emily did one brilliant thing from day one: she kept meticulous records of her sales.
+As the years went on, she created charts that showed her patterns that repeated from year to year.
 Spring was a busy time, as she had expected, but she also discovered that she sold a lot of statues in November and December.
 Her garden decorations made popular Christmas presents, especially in the Southwest.
-She saw that customers tended to buy larger statues in the spring and smaller ones in the fall.
+She saw that customers tended to buy larger sculptures in the spring and smaller ones in the fall.

-Understanding these patterns allowed Emily to schedule exactly when she should reorder stock for each design.
+Understanding these patterns allowed Emily to forecast inventory and set reorder levels.
 She might have a dozen grumpy gnomes in inventory in February, but she knew that she should still order five dozen more to be ready to beat Gnarly Gnomes to the buy button in April and May.

-That’s why Emily figured out how much safety stock she should keep, and you should too.
+That’s why Emily figured out how much safety stock she should keep, and you should do the same.